jlahne/pangborn-tutorial-2025/README.md

-# Tutorial for Sensometrics 2024: “Publication-quality data visualizations using the R tidyverse”
+# Tutorial for Pangborn 2024: “Publication-quality data visualizations using the R tidyverse”

-This repository contains code and markdown files for the tutorial presented at Sensometrics 2024.
-If you like, you can download the materials by using the "..." menu at the top right of the repository menu.
-You can also see the rendered version of this material by going to the :point_right: [**workshop bookdown page**](https://lhami.github.io/sensometrics-r-tutorial-2024/) :point_left:.
+This repository contains code and markdown files for the tutorial presented at Pangborn 2025.
+We are still tweaking the materials, so if you'd like to download all of the code and other files before the workshop, check back about a week before the conference.

 # DO THIS FIRST

-We have created [a quick tutorial](https://lhamilton.shinyapps.io/sensometrics2024setup/) to help you install `R`, RStudio, and to confirm that your installation is functioning for the tutorial _prior_ to Sensometrics.
+We have created [a quick tutorial](https://lhamilton.shinyapps.io/pangborn2025setup/) to help you install `R`, RStudio, and to confirm that your installation is functioning for the tutorial _prior_ to Sensometrics.

-Please go [to the tutorial website](https://lhamilton.shinyapps.io/sensometrics2024setup/) and follow the instructions there.
+Please go [to the tutorial website](https://lhamilton.shinyapps.io/pangborn2025setup/) and follow the instructions there.
 You will be guided in installing or updating your software so that, on the day of the tutorial, we can dive right into the material!

 # Quick Reference

 If you have followed the instructions from the tutorial above, you should have all the material you need for the workshop, and your version of `R` and RStudio should be set up properly.

-If you want to see code from the workshop, see [the bookdown website](https://lhami.github.io/sensometrics-r-tutorial-2024/) for all of the R code broken into individual steps alongside expected output and instructions, or [download and extract (link goes our notes on how to do this)](https://lhami.github.io/sensometrics-r-tutorial-2024/index.html#recommended-approach-for-livecoding) the [code/sensometrics-2024-code-download.zip file](https://github.com/lhami/sensometrics-r-tutorial-2024/tree/main/code) for just the lines of R code in a more compact format.
+If you want to see code from the workshop, see [the bookdown website](https://jlahne.github.io/pangborn-r-tutorial-2025/) for all of the R code broken into individual steps alongside expected output and instructions, or [download and extract (link goes our notes on how to do this)](https://lhami.github.io/sensometrics-r-tutorial-2024/index.html#recommended-approach-for-livecoding) the [code/sensometrics-2024-code-download.zip file](https://github.com/lhami/sensometrics-r-tutorial-2024/tree/main/code) for just the lines of R code in a more compact format.
 Once you've extracted the files, open up RStudio or a basic Notepad program (something that makes `.txt` files) and from the File > Open menu, open the extracted `pangborn-all-code.R` file.
 If you double-click it from your file viewer, it will run all of the code directly in the console without giving you a chance to read anything.

-If you want detailed, written instructions, you can consult the instructions for our [tutorial last year at Pangborn 2023](https://github.com/lhami/pangborn-r-tutorial-2023), which gave detailed set up instructions for `R`, RStudio, and a very similar set of tutorials.
+If you want detailed, written instructions, you can consult the instructions for our [tutorial at Pangborn 2023](https://github.com/lhami/pangborn-r-tutorial-2023), which gave detailed set up instructions for `R`, RStudio, and a similar set of tutorials.

 # What this tutorial will cover